 Abstract:

-When producing from offshore extended-reach wells using conventional dual-tank dual-pump technology, externally routed cables are prone to damage.
-Additionally, the dual-pump dual-tank configuration creates excessive projection area, increasing risks of flow restriction and erosion.
-In the dual Y-joint structure, the combined projection area of the bypass tubing and high-capacity electric submersible pumps (ESPs) exceeds the casing's inner diameter, with the bypass tubing also facing erosion risks.
-To address these challenges, a novel artificial lift design featuring a single-tank dual-ESP configuration was developed through comparative analysis of design software simulations and actual equipment structures.
-By employing specialized tools such as in-tank packers and expandable rotating subs to internalize cables and pipelines within the tank, a single-tank dual-ESP technology was created.
-Research results demonstrate this innovation reduces the tank's projected outer diameter to 193.7 mm, significantly smaller than the 215.9 mm ESP diameter of dual-Y configurations.
-This solution effectively mitigates cable damage risks and severe equipment erosion inherent in traditional external ESP arrangements.
-Successful field application has been achieved in the South China Sea's Enping 21-4 oilfield.
-This technological approach provides new insights for ESP deployment design in similar extended-reach wells.
+Externally arranged cables are prone to damage when offshore extended reach wells adopt conventional dual-tank dual-pump technology for production.
+Moreover, the dual-tank dual-pump configuration creates excessive projection area, increasing risks of flow restriction and erosion.
+In the dual Y-joint structure, the combined projection area of the bypass tubing and high-capacity electric submersible pumps (ESPs) exceeds the casing’s inner diameter, with the bypass tubing also facing erosion risks.
+To address these challenges, a machine-assisted production scheme featuring a single-tank dual-ESP configuration was developed through a comparative analysis of actual equipment structures by using design software.
+By employing specialized tools such as in-tank packers and expandable rotating subs to arrange cables and pipelines within the tank, a single-tank dual-ESP technology was formed.
+Research results show that this technology reduces the outer diameter of the tank’s projection to 193.7 mm, significantly smaller than the ESP’s outer diameter of 215.9 mm in the dual Y-joint structure.
+This solution effectively mitigates frequent cable damage and severe equipment erosion in traditional external ESP arrangements.
+Successful field application of the technology has been achieved in the Enping 21−4 Oilfield and Liuhua Oilfield in the South China Sea.
+The research results provide technical support for the popularization and application of ESPs in offshore extended reach wells.